strongloop/strong-pubsub/README.md

 ## Use

+TBD

 ## Client (strong-pubsub)

-- What is a Client?

-The Client class provides a unified pubsub client in node.js and browsers.
-It supports subscribing to topics or topic patterns (topics + wildcards).
+The `Client` class provides a unified pubsub client in Node.js and browsers.
+It supports subscribing to topics or topic patterns (topics and wildcards).
 Clients can connect to brokers or proxies that support the client.adapter’s protocol.

 ```js